British Aerospace Sea Harrier: Development

 In the post-World War II era, the Royal Navy began contracting in size.
 By 1960, the last battleship, HMS Vanguard, was retired from the Navy, having been in service for less than fifteen years.
 In 1966 the planned CVA-01 class of large aircraft carriers was cancelled.
 During this time, requirements within the Royal Navy began to form for a vertical and/or short take-off and landing (V/STOL) carrier-based interceptor to replace the de Havilland Sea Vixen.
 The first V/STOL tests on a ship began with a Hawker Siddeley P.1127 landing on HMS Ark Royal in 1963.

 A second concept for the future of naval aviation emerged in the early 1970s when the first of a new class of "through deck cruisers" was planned.
-These were very carefully and politically designated as cruisers, deliberately avoiding the term "aircraft carrier" to increase the chances of funding in a hostile political climate against expensive capital ships.
+These were very carefully and politically designated as cruisers, deliberately avoiding the term "aircraft carrier" to increase the chances of funding in a political climate hostile to expensive capital ships.
 The resulting Invincible-class carriers were considerably smaller than the CVA-01 design, but came to be widely recognised as aircraft carriers.
 Almost immediately upon their construction, a ski-jump was added to the end of the 170-metre deck, enabling the carriers to effectively operate a small number of V/STOL jets.

-The naval staff were able to build an effective political argument for acquiring V/STOL aircraft, on the grounds that anti-submarine groups operating in the NATO Atlantic area, the intended main role of the through deck cruisers, would be vulnerable to attack by Soviet anti-ship missiles.
-These could be launched at a considerable distance by a submarine or surface ship, but needed to be guided in by a maritime patrol aircraft; fast jets carried onboard would be able to shoot these down.
+The naval staff were able to build an effective political argument for acquiring V/STOL aircraft on the grounds that anti-submarine groups operating in the NATO Atlantic area, the intended main role of the through-deck cruisers, would be vulnerable to attack by Soviet anti-ship missiles.
+These could be launched at a considerable distance by a submarine or surface ship but needed to be guided in by a maritime patrol aircraft; fast jets carried onboard would be able to shoot these down.
 No mention was made of the other capabilities that these aircraft would have.